 Creating this game plan really should be the first step for any business considering the implementation of a car-park resource-booking system.
 We’d suggest running through as many likely scenarios as possible and inviting employees to comment on any challenges that could affect their day-to-day experience.
 (Who better to shine a light on the unique eccentricities of your people and processes, after all?)

 From there, you can start to formulate a basic strategy for your reservations which can be refined with the help of your service provider.
 Together, you can ensure your technology is implemented in the most efficient way possible, achieves your desired outcomes, and keeps conflict to a minimum.

 We suspect that the whole concept of having a dedicated desk or an allocated parking space will have to ‘go out of the window‘ in the wake of COVID-19.

-Even the desk or the parking bay normally used by directors – will need to become part of the available ‘pool’ when not in use:
+Even the workspace or the parking bay normally used by directors – will need to become part of the available ‘pool’ when not in use:

-- All available desk space will be required to enable the requisite social distancing, and
+- All available desk spaces will be required to enable the requisite social distancing, and

 - All available parking bays will be required for staff coming into the office so they can avoid public transport.

 Reverse hoteling (where staff can release their allocated parking bay to be booked by other staff when they are due to be out of the office) is one way in which this can be achieved.

 Given that ‘out of office’ is likely to be the default position for a lot of your workforce, you may elect to make all available work and parking spaces bookable (subject to policies you might set) by those that need them.

 At Essential, we’re very proud of the flexibility of our resource booking system and our ability to integrate almost any functionality our clients desire.